Antioxidants and Cancer Prevention

 - See the Vitamin E section in the PDQ patient summary on Prostate Cancer, Nutrition, and Dietary Supplements for information about studies of vitamin E in prostate cancer.

-- See the PDQ patient summary on Sweats and Hot Flashes for information about studies of Vitamin E in hot flashes.
+- See the Non-Drug Treatment for Hot Flashes and Night Sweats in Patients with Cancer section in the PDQ patient summary on Hot Flashes and Night Sweats for information about studies of Vitamin E in hot flashes.